Best Places to Dance Bachata in Miami

 Bachata Overdose is my favorite social in Miami because of several reasons:

-- The venue is modern and spacious.
+2. The venue is modern and spacious.
 There are several rooms for dancers who prefer different styles.
 There is a sensual bachata room, which attracts the largest attendance.
-There is also a room for traditional bachata and a room for salsa.
+There is also a room for other dance styles in rotation each week.

 Class Schedules